Suriname: Risk Assessment

 An economy driven by raw minerals and oil

 In 2014, as in 2013, activity will benefit from buoyant investment in the mining and energy sectors.
-Public investment will boost the repair and construction of roads, bridges, schools, housing and port installations at Paramaribo, which should spur the mining industry.
-However, a pronounced fall in the gold (a third of GDP), bauxite (therefore of aluminium) and oil prices, the key locally extracted raw materials, will certainly lead to an appreciable slowdown.
+Public investment will boost the repair and construction of roads, bridges, schools, housing and port installlations at Paramaribo, which should spur the mining industry.
+However, a pronounced fall in the gold (a third of GDP), bauxite (therefore of aluminum) and oil prices, the key locally extracted raw materials, will certainly lead to an appreciable slowdown.
 The contribution of forestry (tropical woods), agriculture (bananas, sugar cane, and rice), fishing (shrimps) and tourism will remain weak although these sectors employ a quarter of the workforce.
 The development of oil palm plantations is seen as a beacon of hope.
 Household consumption will suffer from VAT introduction.
-Inflation is expected to accelerate temporarily, while the Central Bank’s freedom of action is restricted by the dollarisation of half of the money supply and the absence of a money market.
+Inflation is expected to accelerate temporarily, while the Central Bank’s freedom of action is restricted by the dollarization of half of the money supply and the absence of a money market.

 Public accounts dependent on raw materials